Top Snow Tubing Spots Near New Jersey for Families

 Hunter Mountain – Hunter

 Hunter is New York's largest tubing park, with 20 lanes that run nearly 1,000-feet long, plus a mini-park for the littlest kids.
 There's also a snack bar and fire pit, ever so critical for those necessary recovery periods.
 (Plan on taking many.)
 Tubers need to be at least 44 inches tall to ride and 36 inches to ride with an adult.
-Tickets are sold by two-hour session.
-Sessions start on the hour and half-hour, each Friday from 5pm-7pm; Saturdays from 10am-6pm; and Sundays, 10am-3pm.
+Tickets are sold by 2-hour sessions.
+Sessions start on the hour and half-hour, each Friday from 5pm-7pm; Saturdays from 10am-7pm; and Sundays, 10am-3pm.

 Mount Peter – Warwick

 Enjoy a 600-foot ride down and a conveyor ride back to the top.
 Kids must be at least 42 inches tall, and those younger than 12 must be accompanied on the hill by an adult.
 For the under-42-set, there is a Little Tikes tubing hill, with a smaller hill plus an area for kids to play in the powder.
 Tandem tubing is allowed for guests 36-48 inches with an adult on the big hill.
-Reservations are encouraged.
-Open weekdays, weekends, and nights.
-Visit the website for a complete schedule.
+Tickets are $35 per adult and $25 per child, and go on sale Wednesday, December 15.
+Tubing is available Fridays, Saturdays, and Sundays in 1.5-hour sessions.
+Reservations are encouraged,

 This post was originally published in 2012 and is updated annually.